Beth Roberts Integrative Counsellor Dip. Couns BACP

 |Face to face counselling:||Yes|

 I offer both daytime and evening sessions on a long term and short term basis.
-I can offer counselling in Abingdon, Banbury and Cowley.
-Telephone and Skype counselling are also available.
+I can offer counselling in Oxford, Abingdon and Banbury.
+Telephone counselling is also available.

 Types of client